ltrujello/ltrujello.github.io/docs/posts/ibm_model_1.md

 $\sum_{e \in \mathbf{e}} t(e | f; \mathbf{e}, \mathbf{f}) = 1$ to be satisfied, which
 the above expression does in fact satisfy.

-Perhaps an easier way to understand the above expression is to declare
+An easier way to understand the above expression is to define

 \[
    c(e| f ;\mathbf{e}, \mathbf{f}) =